Katze schläft viel

 • Poor quality feed

-• Mild infection
+• mild infection

 • More serious illness

-As animals sensitive to stress, cats can react to changes such as moving, new roommates, rearranged furniture or a change in food with a loss of appetite and tiredness.
+As animals sensitive to stress, cats can react to changes such as moving house, new roommates, rearranged furniture or a change in food with a loss of appetite and tiredness.
 The loss of appetite and the change in sleeping behavior are closely related to one another, as the cat needs a lot of protein and calories to cover its energy requirements.
 Poor quality food can also be the trigger, as the cat either rejects it completely or does not consume enough nutrients due to the poor quality of the food.

 Illnesses such as short-term infections or more serious illnesses also contribute to tiredness, lethargy and loss of appetite in cats.
 In the best case scenario, your cat will quickly get fit again.
 However, if accompanying symptoms such as diarrhea or vomiting occur, it is important to be vigilant.
 These can be signs of a serious illness such as kidney failure , diabetes or cancer.